A distribution point represents a method for fetching a container image from an input string. This string does not specify an image's type.

-Removing the common distribution point part, the format is the same as the docker image string format (man docker-pull).
+- Removing the common distribution point section, the format is the same as the docker image string format (man docker-pull).

-Currently oci images can be retrieved using a docker registry but in future the oci image spec will define one or more own kinds of distribution starting from an image name (with additional tags/labels).
+OCI images can be retrieved using a Docker registry but in future the OCI image spec will define one or more own kinds of distribution starting from an image name (with additional tags/labels).

-Probably it will be the final distribution used by the above OCI image distributionis (like ACIArchive is the final distribution point for the Appc distribution point).
+This will probably end up being the final distribution used by the above OCI image distributions (like ACIArchive is the final distribution point for the Appc distribution point):

-Since the OCI image layout can provide multiple images selectable by a ref there's the need to specify which ref to use in the archive distribution URI (see the above ref query parameter).
-Since distribution just covers one image it's not possible to import all the refs with just a distribution URI.
+Since the OCI image layout can provide multiple images selectable by a ref, one needs to specify which ref to use in the archive distribution URI (see the above ref query parameter).
+Since distribution only covers one image, it is not possible to import all refs with a single distribution URI.

-TODO(sgotti).
-Define if oci-image-layout should internally handle both archive and directory based layouts or use two different distributions or a query parameter the explicitly define the layout (to avoid guessing if the url points to a single file or to a directory).
+TODO(sgotti): Define if oci-image-layout.
+It should internally handle both archive and directory based layouts or use two different distributions or a query parameter the explicitly define the layout (to avoid guessing if the URL points to a single file or to a directory).*

-Note Considering this OCI image spec README section, probably the final distribution format will be similar to the Appc distribution.
-So there's a need to distinguish their User Friendly string (prepending an appc: or oci: ?).
+Note Considering this OCI image spec README section, the final distribution format will probably be similar to the Appc distribution.
+There is a need to distinguish their User Friendly string (prepending an appc: or oci: ?).